Akhil Bharatiya Itihas Sankalan Yojana: Publications

 The ABISY publishes the journal Itihas Darpan (Mirror of History), edited in Delhi.
 A majority of the articles are written in English, while a few are in Hindi.
 It has been intermittently published since 1995; since 2016, Indian Council of Historical Research has taken over the reins.
 Few authors had any institutional affiliation or even academic training in history.
-The editorial standards of the journal emphasize the urgency of "scientific character" in Indian historical research, with repeated references to "the importance of making reference to sources".
+The editorial standards of the journal emphasise the urgency of "scientific character" in Indian historical research, with repeated references to "the importance of making reference to sources".
 Nonetheless, citations are often vague and they seldom refer to any recent work in academic history.

 Not all local history is deemed worth researching, but only those facts which are in accordance with the organisation's ideology.
 Tanika Sarkar notes the production to be a Brahmanical scape: both the editors were upper caste Hindus with no background in history, pages were affixed with Hindu imagery, and the primary focus remained on instilling a pride among readers about ancient India via idiosyncratic reading of Sanskrit texts.
 Histories of medieval and modern India are never delved into.
-In the April 2016 issue, one article derived all modern science from the Vedas while one prescribed Manusmriti as the panacea for all evils plaguing India while yet another eulogized the unique traditions of Hindu tolerance.
+In the April 2016 issue, one article derived all modern science from the Vedas while one prescribed Manusmriti as the panacea for all evils plaguing India while yet another eulogised the unique traditions of Hindu tolerance.